the process by which you detect physical energy from your environment and encode it as neural signals

 focused awareness of only a limited aspect of all you are capable of experiencing

-information processing that begins with sensory receptors and works up the brain's integration of sensory information to construct perceptions; is data-driven
+information processing that begins with sensory receptors and works up to the brains integration of sensory information to construct perceptions; is data driven

-information processed guided by your preexisting knowledge or expectations to construct perceptions; is concept-driven
+information processing guided by your preexisting knowledge or expectations to construct perceptions; is concept-driven

 the ability to judge the distance of objects

 clues about distance requiring two eyes.
-Include more important retinal disparity and convergence.
+They include retinal disparity and convergence

 the controversial claim that perception can occur apart from sensory input